 Philip Paulson, atheist in foxhole, his 17 year fight against the Mount Soledad cross.
 His case has since been taken up by Steve Trunk.
 Terminal cancer sufferers should all look to this man as an inspiration.
 I want to have the energy he has, and I don’t have cancer.

-Ryan Valentine (calling from Austin!) of the Texas Freedom Network was interviewed concerning the SBOE’s ill-advised decision last week to pass guidelines for Bible Courses in Texas (sent this to the governor, myself, with the suggestion that McLeroy should be sacked) litigation has already been filed, so additional state expenditures on this issue are guaranteed.
+Ryan Valentine (calling from Austin!) of the Texas Freedom Network was interviewed concerning the SBOE’s ill-advised decision last week to pass guidelines for Bible Courses in Texas (I sent my objections to the governor myself, with the suggestion that McLeroy should be sacked) litigation has already been filed, so additional state expenditures on this issue are guaranteed.

 Texans interested in preserving the separation of church and state in Texas should Take Action at the TFN website.

 Theocracy Alert.
 Newspaper editor with more status than brains is set straight; at least on this program.
 She remained unapologetic in the face of several letters of protest.